M0JXD/non-sequencer-fork/README.md

 If not, grab it from Stazed's repo as it has some minor fixes.

 ### Building
 First, ensure the dependencies are available, as well as the xmake build system.
-The are listed in xmake.lua under "add_links".

 Then simply:

 ```